dishakamale/robotics/content/authors/admin/_index.md

 Hello!
 I am a Ph.D. student at Lehigh University advised by Prof. Cristian-Ioan Vasile.
 I am highly interested in perception-aware planning and control for autonomous robots with safety and correctness guarantees.

-Before embarking on my journey at Lehigh, I was a visiting research intern at the Intelligent Manipulation Lab, University of Lincoln, UK where I worked on planning and control for human-robot shared manipulation.
+Before embarking on my journey at Lehigh, I was a visiting research intern at the Intelligent Manipulation Lab, University of Lincoln, UK where I got the opporutnity to work on planning and control for human-robot shared manipulation.

-My CV is available [here](https://dishakamale.github.io/ddk_hugo/uploads/resume.pdf).
+[Here](https://dishakamale.github.io/ddk_hugo/uploads/resume.pdf) is my professional summary.
 {style="text-align: justify;"}